How are Secure Retirement Income (SRI) income payments made?Tue Sep 01 14:48:00 BST 2015

 Income payments come from your Secure Retirement Income investment and will reduce the value of your savings.

-Crucially though, even if your savings run out completely, we’ll keep paying your guaranteed income.
-Your secure retirement income won’t go down unless you switch out of SRI.
+Crucially though, even if your savings run out completely, we’ll keep paying your guaranteed income payments.
+Your guaranteed income payments won’t go down unless you switch out of Secure Retirement Income.

 For an example, see page two of our leaflet What is Secure Retirement Income?
 (Opens new window)

 Your guaranteed income payments are paid into your drawdown cash facility and you decide how much income you want to receive into your bank account each month.